Quant Tekel

 Expert Advisors and Trade Copiers

-Expert advisors and trade copiers are permitted only with prior approval.
+Expert advisors and trade copiers are allowed only after prior approval.

 Approval Process: Email the expert advisor name and a reference link to passes@ .